isomerpages/sportsg-safesport/_faq/Reporting.md

 Please refer to the [Safe Sport Unified Code](/safe-sport-programme/unified-code) for types of Misconduct.

-##### **4. How do I make a Safe Sport report?**
+##### **4. How do raise an incident I am concerned about?**

-You can report Safe Sport incidents either through the Safeguarding Officer of the member organisation or complete the [incident report form](/case-management/reporting).
+You can make a report of concern either through the Safeguarding Officer of your organisation or directly to the Case Management Unit by completing the [incident report form](/case-management/reporting).

 ##### **5. Can I make a report on someone else's behalf?**